StefanoBgl/Supermarket-Sales-Analysis/README.md

-# 🛍️  Clustering Customer Behaviour in Supermarket Sales
+# 🛍️  Understanding Customer Behaviour in Supermarket Sales

 This project analyzes a supermarket sales dataset to uncover **customer behavior patterns**, **product performance**, and **strategic business insights**.
 The goal is to explore how customers interact with the store, what drives sales, and how customer profiles differ based on time, location, and purchasing habits.